Clean Your Entire House With These Three Kitchen Ingredients

 - Make glass cleaner.
 Take a spray bottle and mix one tablespoon of vinegar in one quart of water.
 Spray on glass surfaces and wipe dry and you have a homemade glass cleaner.

-Baking soda is known for keeping nasty smells out of your fridge.
+Baking soda is known for keeping nasty smells out of your fridge and cleaning fruits.
 But it’s odor absorbing properties can do much more than that.
 And it contrary to vinegar it doesn’t hold a strong smell.
 Try out these tips for cleaning with baking soda:

 - Remove unwanted stains.
 Baking soda works wonders in a coffee pot or coffee mugs to remove the stains that come with making coffee.
 Fill mugs or pot with one part baking soda to two parts water and let it sit overnight.
 In the morning, rinse and scrub.